james-stevens/powerdns-webui/README.md

 It is an independently funded & maintained development effort.

+# PowerDNS WebUI

+`htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp to allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.

+You can clone the project, if you want, but this one file is all you need in order to add a complete WebUI to your PowerDNS Server.
+This gives you the ability to browse & edit all your zone & record data.
+This webapp has no special serverside code, except the RestAPI that PowerDNS has built-in.

+It is (currently) primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but code for handling native & slave zone will probably be added later, or may just fall out in the process.
+If you are using this webapp for slave & native, please let me know if there are features it needs.

+`htdocs/min.html` is a minified version of the same file, minified using `python -m jsmin index.html > min.html`

 # Status

 The main thrust of this development is now complete - I think :)